lestrrat-go/jsval/README.md

 ## Can generate validators from JSON Schema definition

-The following command creates a file named `foo_jsval.go` which contains a function named `JSvalFoo()`, which returns a validator created from the the schema:
+The following command creates a file named `jsval.go` which contains various variables containing `*jsval.JSVal` structures so you can include them in your code:

 ```
-jsval -schema schema.json -name Foo -o foo_jsval.go
+jsval -s schema.json -o jsval.go
 ```

 See the file `generated_validator_test.go` for a sample generated from JSON Schema schema.

-If your document isn't a real JSON schema, but contains a JSON schema (like JSON Hyper Schema), you can use the `-ptr` argument to access a specific portion of a JSON document:
+If your document isn't a real JSON schema but contains one or more JSON schema (like JSON Hyper Schema) somewhere inside the document, you can use the `-p` argument to access a specific portion of a JSON document:

 ```
-jsval -schema hyper.json -name Foo -ptr "#/links/0"
+jsval -s hyper.json -p "#/links/0" -p "#/lnks/1"
 ```

+This will generate a set of validators, with JSON references within the file `hyper.json` properly resolved.

 ## Can handle JSON References in JSON Schema definitions